dimitymiller/cac-openset/README.md

 This indicates that classes 2, 3, 4, 6, 8 and 9 in CIFAR10 are 'known' and classes 0, 1, 5 and 7 are 'unknown' during training.

-You can create your own trialNumber.json file with a custom known/unknown class split.
-The *trialNumber* must be an integer number and you must reference this *trialNumber* when calling the training script (as detailed below).
+You can create your own `trialNumber.json` file with a custom known/unknown class split.
+The `trialNumber` must be an integer number and you must reference this when calling the training script (as detailed below).

 ### Training an open set classifier with CAC Loss